nodejs/nodejs.dev/src/documentation/0047-node-module-path/index.md

 ---
-title: 'The Node path module'
+title: 'The Node.js path module'
 description: 'The path module of Node.js provides useful functions to interact with file paths'
 author: flaviocopes
 ---

 The `path` module provides a lot of very useful functionality to access and interact with the file system.

 There is no need to install it.
-Being part of the Node core, it can be used by simply requiring it:
+Being part of the Node.js core, it can be used by simply requiring it:

 ```js
 const path = require('path')